Yoctol/bottender/docs/channel-slack-setup.md

 ### Install Slack App to Workspace

-You can find the `install App to Workspace` button in [Slack Developer Console](https://api.slack.com/apps) → \${YourApp} → OAuth & Permissions
+You can find the `Install App to Workspace` button in [Slack Developer Console](https://api.slack.com/apps) → \${YourApp} → OAuth & Permissions

  <p><img width="800" src="https://user-images.githubusercontent.com/563929/82569943-80c3fa80-9bb3-11ea-997c-346a685d1adf.png"></p>

-The `install App to Workspace` button is disabled, to enable the button, you need to setup at least one of the permissions the Slack app need.
+The `Install App to Workspace` button is disabled.
+To enable the button, you need to setup at least one of the permissions the Slack app need.

-You can set permissions in [Slack Developer Console](https://api.slack.com/apps) → \${YourApp} → OAuth & Permissions → Scopes → Bot Token Scopes
+You can set those permissions in [Slack Developer Console](https://api.slack.com/apps) → \${YourApp} → OAuth & Permissions → Scopes → Bot Token Scopes

  <p><img width="800" src="https://user-images.githubusercontent.com/563929/82569279-9a187700-9bb2-11ea-9e9e-148c608202c4.png"></p>